WiFi Dongles: Value for Money or a Gimmick?

 How Much Does a WiFi Dongle Cost?

 Due to the shift away from Wifi dongles, and towards mobile broadband, finding contracted dongle deals in Ireland can be a little challenging.
-When embarking on a search, you are likely to find offers from both independent retailers for dongle devices, along with short-term device rental deals from companies specializing in the travel sector.
+When embarking on a search, you are likely to find offers from both independent retailers for dongle devices, along with short-term device rental deals from companies specialising in the travel sector.

 Dongle-only options can start anywhere from €15 for a basic device, and increase towards the €100 mark for more sophisticated and modern versions.
 For general purpose use, it is recommended for your device to have 4G capabilities as a minimum standard.
 As most mobile networks have a 4G coverage area exceeding 90%, this would increase the likelihood of receiving a stable signal, versus 5G, which currently has a low coverage area.